 May I Please Have a Clif Bar Without Maggots?

-Karen knows that I dislike news programs.
-Therefore, I was moderately surprised when she called me to watch a news story about maggots.
+Karen knew that I disliked news programs.
+Therefore, I was surprised when she called me to watch a news story about maggots.

 What Are Maggots?

 Maggots are the larvae of flies.
 Basically, they are baby flies.
 Maggots cause myasis, a disease that you want to avoid.
 Most maggots enter a body through open wounds.
 However, you can swallow them, if they are in your food.

 Are There Maggots In My Food?

 I raced into the living room to watch Amy Nappier of Austin, Texas, describe her reaction to finding maggots in a peanut butter caramel Clif Bar.
 Ms. Napier said:

 I couldn't believe it was in my mouth and I was actually chewing on it